IPCS INCHEM Home

 Thallium (metal)

-FIRE Gives off irritating or toxic fumes (or gases) in a fire.
+FIRE & EXPLOSION Not combustible.
+Gives off irritating or toxic fumes (or gases) in a fire.
+Finely dispersed particles form explosive mixtures in air.
+PREVENT DISPERSION OF DUST.
 In case of fire in the surroundings, use appropriate extinguishing media.

 Ingestion Abdominal pain.
 Nausea.
 Vomiting.
 Headache.
 Weakness.
 Muscle pain.
 Blurred vision.
 Restlessness.
 Convulsions.
 Increased heart rate.
+Symptoms may be delayed.
 See Notes.
 Do not eat, drink, or smoke during work.
 Wash hands before eating.
-Induce vomiting (ONLY IN CONSCIOUS PERSONS!).
-Give a slurry of activated charcoal in water to drink.
-Refer for medical attention .
+Refer immediately for medical attention.

-Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
-Do NOT let this chemical enter the environment.
 Sweep spilled substance into sealable containers.
 Carefully collect remainder.
 Then store and dispose of according to local regulations.
-Do not transport with food and feedstuffs.

 UN Classification

-Transport Emergency Card: TEC (R)-61GT5-I. Separated from strong acids, fluorine, other halogens and food and feedstuffs.
+Separated from strong acids, fluorine, other halogens and food and feedstuffs.
+Store only in original container.
+Well closed.

 Physical State; Appearance